 Knowing what skills are necessary to execute a modern marketing plan and its tech stack is a prerequisite to designing a team: you want to make sure your team encompasses these skills.
 Like all investments, diversifying is a strategy that ensures you get results, therefore, diversify your team.
-Each member has different experiences and knowledge, know what each are and exploit them in a way that they (1) complement other team members’ strengths; or (2) compensate other team members’ weaknesses.
+Each member has different experiences and knowledge; know what each area is and capitalize on them in a way that they (1) complement other team members’ strengths; or (2) compensate other team members’ weaknesses.
 When designing a team, ask the following questions:

 - What are the benefits of adding generalists or specialists to the team?